openebs/openebs/k8s/README.md

 Find [docs here](https://github.com/coreos/prometheus-operator/blob/master/Documentation/api.md#servicemonitor) to read about other fields in `ServiceMonitor` object.

 Now once this config is picked up by prometheus operator it will start scraping the metrics and you can start seeing them in prometheus dashboard.
-The metrics relevant to openebs are conveniently prefixed with `openebs*`.
+The metrics relevant to openebs are conveniently prefixed with `openebs*` or `latest_openebs*`.